nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 # Conclusion

-We have a working dashboard now 🎉 sharing the link is super simple, copy-paste the URL and voilà.
+We have a working dashboard now 🎉
+All that is left to do is to copy the URL and send it to your colleagues!
 It is fast and customisable to your need.

 ![Our tutorial dashboard](/img/dashboard.png)